 Check out a new piece by Sakinah Al-Amin who picks me with other awesome Muslim women to watch out for on Youtube.
-Thanks to her for helping promote my works!
+Many thanks for helping promote my works!
 You can read the article and check out my videos and everyone else's, too.

 Someone wrote a cool blog post about her three inspirations for Diwali, and she chose me as one of the three, amongst Malala Yousafzai and her cousin who has Down's Syndrome!
 I am honored :)